PassionOverPain/TheAtlasSix/README.md

 For a detailed outline of the code, implementation processes, and logic behind the game, please refer to the project wiki (coming soon).
 ## Contribution Guidelines:
+> [!Tip]
+> #### Please check the respective resource licence Before adding it to this project.
+That includeds any art, music, code etc.
 The Atlas Six is a free-to-download and play text-based RPG.
 However, redistribution or modifications to the game must be submitted as pull requests to this main repository.
 This ensures that all contributions are aligned with the vision and structure of the project.
 I welcome contributions from developers, artists, designers, QA testers, and players who wish to be part of the development journey alike.
 Whether you are improving code, designing assets, identifying bugs, or suggesting new features, your input is valuable to me and this project.